modl/modl.github.io/_posts/2012-12-12-do-what-you-want-day.md

 <div class="clearfix"></div>

-#### Award: Leading the Way – In honor of guiding people in a new and great direction
+#### Award: Leading the Way &mdash; In honor of guiding people in a new and great direction

 <img src="{{site.url}}/images/articles/dwywd/ali.jpg" class="img-responsive" alt="Ali Khatami" />